 There are lots of things you can do to help your friend or family member out of the dumps and it’s best to act straight away, before low mood becomes depression – but you do need to approach the problem sensitively:

->

-> – Boost vitamin D by helping them to get enough sunlight.
+- Boost vitamin D by helping them to get enough sunlight.
 Many people are more prone to low mood in winter due to Seasonal Affective Disorder (SAD).
 If you notice that an older person is not going out much over the winter months, it could be both a symptom and a cause of low mood.
-A study on geriatric psychology in the US found that a lack of Vitamin D – gained from sunlight and being out of doors – may cause low mood in older people.
-So a stroll in the park could be just what they need to start to feel better.
+Lack of Vitamin D is often suggested as a cause of low mood.

-> - Ask them if they’re coping and keeping busy, or if they’re feeling frustrated and fed up with their lifestyle.
+- Ask them if they’re coping and keeping busy, or if they’re feeling frustrated and fed up with their lifestyle.
 They might not be as comfortable financially as they once were, too, so you may be able to help with small expenses to help get them out and about.

 - Check whether medical problems are weighing on their minds.
 Getting older generally means getting creakier and they’ll probably be poked and prodded by doctors more often than they used to be.
 See if a trip to the doctor can put their mind at rest or help them to face a problem head on.